General-Tao-Ventures/cartha-validator/README.md

 ## How It Works

-The validator operates on a weekly epoch cycle (Friday 00:00 UTC):
+The validator operates on a **weekly epoch cycle** (Friday 00:00 UTC → Thursday 23:59 UTC):

+1. **Weekly Epoch Detection** - Detects the current weekly epoch (Friday 00:00 UTC boundary)
-1. **Fetch Verified Miners** - Retrieves the epoch-frozen miner list from the verifier
+2. **Fetch Verified Miners** - Retrieves the epoch-frozen miner list from the verifier for the current weekly epoch
+3. **Daily Expiry Checks** - Performs daily checks during the week to filter out expired pools
-2. **Replay Positions** - For each miner, replays vault events from the blockchain to reconstruct their USDC positions
+4. **Replay Positions** - For each miner, replays vault events from the blockchain to reconstruct their USDC positions (or uses verifier-supplied amounts in testnet mode)
-3. **Score Liquidity** - Calculates scores based on:
+5. **Score Liquidity** - Calculates scores based on:
    - Locked USDC amounts (6 decimals)
    - Lock duration (with Model-1 boost)
    - Pool weights (configurable per pool)
    - Temperature curve (default: 1000)
+   - Expired pool filtering (pools with `expires_at` in the past are excluded)
-4. **Normalize & Publish** - Normalizes scores to weights and publishes via `set_weights` to Bittensor
+6. **Cache & Publish** - Normalizes scores to weights, caches them for the week, and publishes via `set_weights` to Bittensor every Bittensor epoch (tempo blocks)

 ## Scoring Algorithm